 PhD Scholarship Support Grants - are available to PhD students who have successfully secured a Research Training Program (RTP) Scholarship.
-Applicants must have secured an RTP Scholarship that commenced in the current calendar year (e.g. the applicant of a PhD Scholarship Support Grants application submitted by December 2019 must have received an RTP Scholarship that commenced in 2019).
+Applicants must have secured an RTP Scholarship that commenced in the current calendar year (for example, the applicant of a PhD Scholarship Support Grants application submitted by December 2020 must have received an RTP Scholarship that commenced in 2020).